hellowac/mapnik-wiki-zh-cn/GettingStarted.md

 # Tutorial 1  -- 'Hello,world!' in Python

-== Step 1 ==
+## Step 1

 Make sure you have mapnik installed.
-Depending on your installation path you may need to modify your PYTHONPATH, /etc/ld.so.conf or export LD_LIBRARY_PATH, or whatever your system requires.
+Depending on your installation path you may need to modify your `PYTHONPATH`, `/etc/ld.so.conf` or export `LD_LIBRARY_PATH`, or whatever your system requires.

 The simple check is to start python interpreter from a command line by typing python and then just type: